pranav-joshi-iitgn/Trace/README.md

 # DrawingPad
-A programmable drawing pad perfect for creating ad annotating plots.
+A programmable drawing pad perfect for creating and annotating plots.

 Works with touchscreens too.